The Latest: AstraZeneca backs Australia vaccine advice

 Sri Lanka has seen a sharp increase in positive cases and deaths since April, in part because of celebrations and shopping during the traditional new year festival.
 Total confirmed cases have reached 294,850 with 4,054 fatalities.

-His comments fueled a debate in German politics about potential vaccination requirements.
-The issue has proven divisive, even within Merkel’s own Christian Democrats party.
-Its candidate to replace Merkel as Germany’s leader, Armin Laschet, said he opposes any formal or informal vaccine requirements for the time being.
+“We’re going in the wrong direction,” said Dr. Anthony Fauci, describing himself as “very frustrated.”

-WASHINGTON — Dr. Anthony Fauci says the U.S. Centers for Disease Control and Prevention are weighing revising their COVID-19 guidelines to recommend that even fully vaccinated individuals wear masks in public.
+He said recommending that the vaccinated wear masks is “under active consideration” by the government’s leading public health officials.
+Also, booster shots may be suggested for people with suppressed immune systems who have been vaccinated, Fauci said.

-Fauci, the nation’s top government infectious disease official, told CNN’s “State of the Union” TV show that he’s taken part in conversations about altering the guidelines, something he described as being “under active consideration.”
+Fauci, who also serves as President Joe Biden’s chief medical adviser, told CNN’s “State of the Union” that he has taken part in conversations about altering the mask guidelines.

 LONDON — Chaos and confusion over travel rules and measures to contain fresh virus outbreaks are contributing to another cruel summer for Europe’s battered tourism industry.